 The Baker’s Formula is used to calculate the proper percentage of each ingredient for a successful recipe.
 The flour in the recipe is designated at 100% and all the other ingredients are designated relative to the flour.
 This is a very important point, so keep it in mind as we get deeper into it.

-Lean Cakes:
+About Lean Cakes:

-High Ratio Cakes:
+About High Ratio Cakes:

-Because we’re using cake flour, with it’s finely ground starch that absorbs extra moisture, we can change the Baker’s Formula to allow for more liquid.
+If we use cake flour, with it’s finely ground starch that absorbs extra moisture, we can change the Baker’s Formula to allow for more liquid.

 We can also use an emulsifier in the batter to help bind the liquid and fat in the batter.
 This allows for even more liquid in the recipe, and thus more sugar since you need liquid to dissolve sugar.

-I used the original quatre quarts recipe as the basis for all the cake batter classes because the simple 1:1:1:1 ratio makes it very easy to measure changes.
+I used the original quatre quarts pound cake recipe as the basis for all the cake batter classes because the simple 1:1:1:1 ratio makes it very easy to measure changes.
 So that is the recipe I will use to show you how to use the baker’s formula to improve a cake recipe.

 The first step was to lighten the crumb a tiny bit, so I added a little baking powder to the recipe.
 A pinch of salt and a teaspoon of real vanilla extract were added to enhance the flavor.

 Now that the cake was lighter I wanted to sweeten things up a bit.
 The Baker’s Formula for a high ratio cake allows for up to about 140% of the weight of sugar to flour.
-I found in my testing for the “sugar” class that I like pound cake with a ratio of 125% sugar to 100% flour.
+I found in my testing that I like pound cake with a ratio of 125% sugar to 100% flour.
 With this in mind I increased the sugar in the recipe from 8 oz to 10 oz.

 I also wanted to add a little extra liquid for moistness, so I needed an emulsifier in the batter.
 Vegetable shortening will act as an emulsifier, but I prefer an all-butter cake for the unparalleled flavor.